-I was recently working on dockerizing an application that had a Python Flask frontend and postgres as the backend database.
-During the planning stage, we’d determined that we’re not going to require any container orchestration (such as kubernetes / swarm) because we’ll only need one instance of this application running.
+I was recently working with an application to dockerize it, essentially writing a Dockerfile for it.
+The application had a Python Flask frontend and postgresql as the backend database.
+During the planning stage, we’d determined that we’re not going to require any container / docker orchestration (such as kubernetes / swarm) because we’ll only need one instance of this application running.
 Logically, we ended up deciding on docker-compose.

 As part of the process, I received a database dump that was supposed to be imported in the database for the application to work.
 Now the job here was to actually import the dump in a vanilla postgresql container which will then be clubbed with the frontend in docker-compose.
 While the task is not that complexed, I guess it’ll help someone out.